perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

   endscript
 }
 ```
-reset log rotate
+Reset log rotate
 ```
 sudo systemctl restart logrotate
 ```

-CPU to performance mode (careful with this)
+Set CPU to performance mode (careful with this if you are adapting these configs to different hardware)
 ```
 sudo apt-get install cpufrequtils